 The final report, which includes the summary report, interview summaries, written statements, and any other information the College deems relevant, will be forwarded to the Title IX coordinator and the College administrator responsible for initiating disciplinary resolution proceedings.
 Upon receipt of the investigative report, the College will notify all parties that the investigation is complete and provide information about next steps in the process.

-Student conduct resolution of complaints based on the Sexual Assault and Harassment Policy will occur through the use of an administrative hearing or the use of an external adjudicator.
+The student conduct resolution process for sexual misconduct complaints is an administrative process and it is not subject to the same standards as a court of law.
+Rules of evidence ordinarily found in legal proceedings will not apply.
+Student conduct resolution of complaints based on the Sexual Assault and Harassment Policy will occur through the use of an administrative adjudication or the use of an external adjudicator.

-Administrative hearings, conducted by the student conduct administrator or their designee, can be used to adjudicate allegations of violations of this policy.
-An administrative hearing will be used if all parties agree or in cases of failure to comply with restrictions under this policy.
+Administrative adjudications, conducted by the student conduct administrator or their designee, can be used to adjudicate allegations of violations of this policy.
+An administrative adjudication will be used if all parties agree or in cases of failure to comply with restrictions under this policy.

-In cases when there are reports of failure to comply with contact restrictions related to this policy, the student conduct administrator or their designee will conduct an administrative hearing.
+In cases when there are reports of failure to comply with contact restrictions related to this policy, the student conduct administrator or their designee will conduct an administrative adjudication.

 If the external adjudicator determines, by a preponderance of the evidence, that the respondent has violated the Sexual Assault and Harassment Policy, the student conduct administrator, in consultation with the external adjudicator, will determine the appropriate sanction.